The ultimate guide about Valencian street art + pro tips !

-The most murals and street artworks can be found in El Carmen, neighbourhood at the northern end of Valencia’s Old Town.
+The most murals and street artworks can be found in El Carmen, neighborhood at the northern end of Valencia’s Old Town.

 If you don’t want to loose your time – don’t follow the street art locations marked on Google.
 Not even official city pages, famous blogs, magazines…none!

 The main reason is because street art is very changing kind of art.